agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 ### Problem

-At the start of the interview I try to full explore the bounds of the problem, which is often pretty open.
-My goal with this section is to:
+At the start of the interview I try to full explore the bounds of the problem, which is often pretty open ended.
+My goal with this part of the interview is
+to:

 - Fully understand the problem and all the edges cases.
 - Agree on the scope of the problem to solve, the tighter the better.